 c=IN IP4 10.36.78.177 t=0 0 m=audio 54242 RTP/AVP 0 a=sendrecv

-Delegate Certificate Verification Procedures for Base PASSporTs

-A verification service shall verify a base PASSporT defined in RFC 8225 [Ref 10] that is signed with delegate certificate credentials as specified in RFC 8224 [Ref 9].
-In addition, the verification service shall verify that the value of the “orig”, “dest”, and “iat” claims of the base PASSporT are as specified in ATIS-1000074 [Ref 1] and ATIS-1000085 [Ref 4].
+Verifying Base PASSporTs signed with Delegate Certificate Credentials

+Distinguishing between Delegate Certificates and STI Certificates

+Verification services can distinguish between a delegate certificate (as defined in this document) and an STI certificate (as defined in ATIS-1000080) as follows:

-Verification services can detect when a PASSporT is signed by delegate certificate credentials by observing that the parent to the signing certificate contains a TNAuthList.
+The TNAuthList of a delegate certificate has TN granularity and its parent certificate has a TNAuthList.

+The TNAuthList of an STI certificate contains a single SPC value, and its parent certificate does not have a TNAuthList.

+Note: A TN-granular TNAuthList can be passed by value in the delegate certificate itself or it can be managed separately from the certificate.
+In the latter case, the delegate certificate includes an AIA extension that references an OCSP service that relying parties can use to verify the scope of authority of the delegate certificate, as specified in clause 6.2.2.

 For example, Figure 6.1 shows the certification path for two end entity certificates.
-The end entity certificate on the left is a delegate certificate because its parent contains a TNAuthList extension (in this case a pass-by-value TNAuthList).
-The end entity certificate on the right is not a delegate certificate, because its parent certificate does not contain a TNAuthList extension (in this case the end entity certificate is an STI certificate, since the certificate itself contains a TNAuthList extension with a single SPC value).
+The end entity certificate on the left is a delegate certificate because it has a TNAuthList with TN granularity (in this case a pass-by-value TNAuthList), and its parent certificate has a TNAuthList.
+The end entity certificate on the right is an STI certificate, because it contains a TNAuthList with a single SPC value, and its parent certificate does not contain a TNAuthList extension.

 Figure 6.1 – Distinguishing between delegate and STI certificates

+Verifying the Delegate Certificate

-When verifying a base PASSporT signed with delegate certificate credentials, verifiers shall determine the validity of the certificate referenced in the “x5u” field in the base PASSporT protected header as specified in Clause 5.3.1 of ATIS-1000074 [Ref 1], with the following modifications:
+When verifying a base PASSporT signed with delegate certificate credentials, verifiers shall determine the validity of the certificate referenced in the "x5u" field in the base PASSporT protected header as specified in Clause 5.3.1 of ATIS-1000074 [Ref 1], with the following modifications:

-Verify that the certificates in the certification path contain a TNAuthList extension as specified in Clause 5.3 (e.g., delegate certificates must contain a TNAuthList identifying one or more TNs, the first non-delegate certificate encountered while traversing up the path from the signing certificate must contain a TNAuthList identifying a single SPC value).
+If the certificates in the certification path do not comply with the certificate profile requirements in clause 5.3.6, then verification shall fail.

 Verify that the PASSporT "orig" TN is within the scope of each delegate certificate in the certification path (i.e., the "orig" TN belongs to the set of TNs identified by the TNAuthList of each delegate certificate in the certification path).
+For cases where the TNAuthList is managed separately from the delegate certificate, the verifier shall perform this scope check using the certificate’s AIA extension accessLocation URL having an accessMethod of id-ad-ocsp, as specified in RFC 6960 and draft-ietf-stir-certificates-ocsp, and profiled in Appendix B of this document.
+The verification service shall ignore any certificate revocation information contained in the OCSP response.
 The verifier shall not check that the "orig" TN is within the scope of the STI intermediate certificate held by the STI-SCA (see Figure 6.2).

-Verify that the claims and claim values contained in the PASSporT comply with any claim constraints specified by the JWTClaimConstraints or EnhancedJWTClaimConstraints extension contained in the delegate end entity certificate.

-If present and if not already cached, and the verifier dereferences the URL for the CRL contained in the CRL Distribution Point extension in the delegate certificate.
-If the content-type header in the HTTPS response is not the media type application/pkix-crl validation shall fail.
-The verifier shall check that the delegate certificate is not on the CRL.
+If present and if not already cached the verifier shall dereference the URL for the CRL identified in the CRL Distribution Point extension contained in the delegate certificate(s) in the certification path.
+If the content-type header in the HTTPS response is not the media type application/pkix-crl, then verification shall fail.
+If a valid HTTPS response is received, and if the delegate certificate is listed on the returned CRL, then verification shall fail.

-If the verification service is unable to verify that the certificate is not included in the CRL (including if the verification service does not support CRLs), then the verification service shall assume the certificate has been revoked.
+If the verification service is unable to verify that the certificate is not included in the CRL (including if the verification service does not support CRLs), then the verification service shall assume the certificate has been revoked and verification shall fail.

+Any failure of the above certificate validation checks shall result in a failure response code and reason phrase of 437 'unsupported credential'.